thepackbot/ccie-notes/notes.md

 ### Autonegotiation, Speed, and Duplex
 By default, each Cisco switch port uses Ethernet autonegotiation to determine the speed and duplex setting (half or full).
 To disable autonegotiation on a Cisco switch port, you simply need to statically configure the speed and the duplex settings.
-* Can set speed with subinterface command
+* Can set speed with sub-interface command
 ```
 Switch(config)# interface fastethernet 5/4
  Switch(config-if)# speed speed {auto | 10 | 100 | 1000}
  ```
-* Can set duplex with subinterface command
+* Can set duplex with sub-interface command

 *Note: you cannot set duplex until the speed is manually configured*
 ```